garystorey/useZodForm/README.md

 ### Define your schema

-The first step is to create a zod schema for your form.
-In this example, we use a schema that has two fields: `firstName` and `lastName`.
+The first step is to create a zod schema for the form.
+In this example, the schema that has two fields: `firstName` and `lastName`.
 Both fields are required and must be at least one character long.

 ```ts
 const schema = z.object({